-Currently, the following search engines exist in their own Ibexa Platform Bundles:
+Currently, the following search engines exist in their own Ibexa DXP Bundles:

 - Legacy search engine, a database-powered search engine for basic needs.